turingschool/data_structures_and_algorithms/huffman_coding/readme.md

 So how do we get from `01111011100` to `'abcd'`?

 It's your job to write a decoder function, or rather functions.

-First, decode using the encoder itself.
-You'll have access to a list of leaves, the encoderObject function, and other things that may be helpful.
+First, decode as part of the `Encoder` class itself.
+You'll have access to a list of `leaves`, the `encoderObject` function, and other things that may be helpful.

-Then create a Decoder class.
+Then create a `Decoder` class.
 It will be initialized by a compressed bitstring, and a huffman coding tree in the form of the root node.
-You no longer have access to the encoderObject or the leaves.
-Try to solve this one without recreating them from the tree.
+You no longer have access to the `encoderObject` or the `leaves` array.
+Try to solve this one without recreating those things.

 The last challenge is the Batman challenge.
 You're still working with the Decoder class, but now the nodes of your tree have lost their parents.
+Each node only has a `left` and a `right`